Spring date ideas: London 2020

-From the cherry blossom ceiling turning heads to the chocolate-making masterclasses melting hearts, spring brings with it a host of fresh things to do on a date in London
+From the cherry-blossom canopy that turns heads to the chocolate-tasting event that melts hearts, spring offers a host of fresh things to do on a date in London

 Cosy up under the cherry blossom

-Between its roaring fire, white blossom ceiling and French bistro menu, it’s unsurprising Clos Maggiore in Covent Garden is often described as the most romantic dining room in London.
-Here, diners can sit under flower that only appears fleetingly in the outside world all year round.
+Between its roaring fire, white blossom ceiling and French bistro menu, it’s unsurprising that Clos Maggiore in Covent Garden is often described as the most romantic dining room in London.
+Yep, you can postpone your trip to Japan: here, diners can enjoy a meal all year round under branches laden with the flower that only appears fleetingly in the outside world.

 Feed the lambs at Stepney City Farm